What do you really know about Depression and Anxiety?

 Depression is one of the most commonly experienced mental illnesses, with recent statistics

-"Depression is one of the commonly occurring mental health problems, characterised by a constant feeling of sadness, and is very different from temporarily feeling low," Dr Winwood told
+"Depression is one of the commonly occurring mental health problems, characterized by a constant feeling of sadness, and is very different from temporarily feeling

 While many of those who experience depression believe they are alone in their symptoms, in reality this is not the case."

-The symptoms can be broken down into three categories - thoughts and feelings, physical symptoms, and behaviours:
+The symptoms can be broken down into three categories - thoughts and feelings, physical symptoms, and behaviors:

 Consistently feel low